SirGarhi/garhis-grotto-foundry/docs/character_paths/Cillian.md

 ### Formulae
 * Concentrated Distilling Agent (50 gold)
-	* The weapon oil bypasses damage resistance.
+	* When added to a Weapon Oil, damage dealt by the oil bypasses damage resistance.
 * Adaptive Distilling Agent (50 gold)
-	* The weapon oil imposes Disadvantage on the save made to resist it.
+	* When added to a Weapon Oil, any saves made to resist the oil's effects are made at Disadvantage.
 * Physical Fortifying Agent (50 gold)
-	* 5 points of Damage Reduction against Bludgeoning, Piercing, or Slashing damage (you choose when you add the agent to a serum).
+	* When added to a Potion Serum, the drinker gains 5 points of Damage Reduction against Bludgeoning, Piercing, or Slashing damage (you choose when you add the agent.)
 * Elemental Fortifying Agent (50 gold)
-	* Resistance to Acid, Fire, Cold, Lightning, or Poison damage (you choose when you add the agent to a serum).
+	* When added to a Potion Serum, the drinker gains Resistance to Acid, Fire, Cold, Lightning, or Poison damage (you choose when you add the agent.)

 ## Tier 4
 ### Improved Technique Training (Technique Training)
 * The bonus from Technique Training increases to +2.
 ### Improved Gears (Javelin Launcher)
 * Your Javelin Launcher's Base Bonus increases by 1.
-### Enhanced Aptitude (Aptitude)
+### Aptitude – Rank 2 (Aptitude – Rank 1)
 * Both bonuses from Aptitude increase to +2.
 ### Stabilized Agents (Additive Agents)
 * You can now carry 6 Additive Agents.

 ### Formulae
 * Esoteric Fortifying Agent (250 gold)
-	* Resistance to Radiant, Necrotic, Psychic, or Thunder damage (you choose when you add the agent to a serum).
+	* When added to a Potion Serum, the drinker gains Resistance to Radiant, Necrotic, Psychic, or Thunder damage (you choose when you add the agent.)

 ## Tier 5
 ### High Quality Spring (Javelin Launcher)